aryn-ai/sycamore/README.md

 - Select your conversation, and then write a question into the text box in the middle panel.
 Hit enter.
 - Ask follow up questions.
 You'll see the actual results from the Aryn Search hybrid search for your question in the right panel, and the conversational search in the middle panel.

 Congrats!
 You've deployed Aryn Search and enabled conversational search over a document.
-Next, you can choose to ingest the rest of the documents from the [Sort Benchmark website](##add-sort-benchmark-dataset) or your own data(##add-your-own-data).
+Next, you can choose to ingest the rest of the documents from the [Sort Benchmark website](##add-sort-benchmark-dataset) to search over more data.

 ## Add Sort Benchmark Dataset

-By default, the Quickstart crawls the [Sort Benchmark website](http://www.sortbenchmark.org), downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf).
+By default, the Quickstart crawls the [Sort Benchmark website](http://www.sortbenchmark.org) and downloads and ingests [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf).
 However, you may want to ingest the whole Sort Benchmark website dataset to search over more documents.
 This dataset includes many PDFs and the acutal HTML pages themselves, and has a variety of tables (some very poorly formatted!) and figures.
 After loading this data, you can experiment with how Aryn Search can answer questions on this unstructured dataset.

-Keep the Aryn Stack running from the previous example, and then:
+Keep the Aryn Stack running from the previous example.
+You will now add the rest of the documents from the Sort Benchmark website.

 1. Run the Sycamore HTTP Crawler container with an additional parameter:
 ```